China Bohai Leasing approves deal to buy 70 Airbus aircraft

-BEIJING (Reuters) - The Hong Kong unit of China’s Shenzhen-listed Bohai Leasing (000415.SZ) has signed a deal worth about $7.76 billion to buy 70 A320 NEO aircrafts from Airbus Group (AIR.PA), the Chinese company announced on Monday.
+BEIJING, July 21 (Reuters) - The Hong Kong unit of China’s Shenzhen-listed Bohai Leasing has signed a deal worth about $7.76 billion to buy 70 A320 NEO aircrafts from Airbus Group, the Chinese company announced on Monday.

 Subsidiary Hong Kong Aviation Capital signed the agreement on July 17 and it was approved by a special meeting of its board of directors on the following day, Bohai Leasing said in a statement.